Giveth/feathers-giveth/README.md

 `netstat -vanp tcp | grep 8545`
 Find the process that is listening on `*.8545` and `127.0.0.1.8545` and kill it with `kill -9 PID` (which is in the last colomn)

+### IPFS Support
+If the `ipfsApi` is a valid ipfs node that we can connect to, we will pin every ipfs hash that is stored in feathers.
+We currently do not remove any orphaned (hashes with no references in feathers) ipfs hashs.
+In the future we will provide a script that you can run as a cronjob to unpin any orphaned hashes.

 ### Video Walkthrough
 Video tutorial walkthrough here: https://tinyurl.com/y9lx6jrl